By IH 23/02 Updated: 24/02 14:37

 Amer Hlehel makes his RSC debut, coming from Palestine where he works with the ShiberHur company.
 He has appeared in Zuabi’s recent productions at the Young Vic and has also appeared in Palestinian films.

-The Comedy of Errors - mistaken identity follows the fortunes of two sets of identical twins, accidentally separated at birth, then miraculously thrown together again - plays until May 14 and July 16 to October 6.
+The Comedy of Errors - mistaken identity follows the fortunes of two sets of identical twins, accidentally separated at birth, then miraculously thrown together again - plays from March 16 to May 14 and July 16 to October 6.

-David Farr directs both Twelfth Night, running until May 15, and July 12 to October 6, and The Tempest, until May 19, and July 13 to October 7.
+David Farr directs both Twelfth Night, running from March 8 to May 15, and July 12 to October 6, and The Tempest, from March 30 to May 19, and July 13 to October 7.

 Shipwrecked on the shores of a strange land, in Twelfth Night Viola believes her twin brother Sebastian drowned.
 Disguising herself as a boy to work in the court of Duke Orsino, she finds herself a go-between for the man she serves and the woman who refuses to love him.